Let's Enhance: A Deep Learning Approach to Extreme Deblurring of Text Images: Introduction

 Beyond winning the challenge, our work emphasizes the paradigm of \emph{data-centric} machine learning \cite{ng-datacentric} as we use a very common neural network architecture and rather focus on generating suitable training data.
 Here, a problem-specific difficulty is the estimation of the forward model, which does not only allow us to create a data stream for pre-training but also to decompose the deblur process into two steps: Resolving the lens distortion first and performing the deconvolution afterwards.
 Our main contributions can be summarized as follows:

 \begin{enumerate}[(i)] \item We explore the limits of deblurring by demonstrating that severely blurred images can be recovered with an end-to-end deep learning pipeline.
 The accuracy of a subsequent OCR confirms that substantial visual information is reconstructed with this procedure (see also Fig.~\ref{fig:glimpse}).
 While the effectiveness of deep learning in deblurring is well known, to the best of our knowledge, its success in such extreme situations has not been reported yet. \item We strengthen the paradigm of data-centric machine learning, finding that simple building blocks (end-to-end learning, U-Net, etc.) in conjunction with careful data augmentation and pre-training can lead to superior results.
-This stands in contrast to the model-centric viewpoint of machine learning, which typically requires more architecture engineering and expert knowledge on the underlying problem. \item We provide unambiguous evidence that state-of-the-art results for inverse problems with real-world data can be achieved by training a neural network based on mostly synthetic data. \end{enumerate}
+This stands in contrast to the model-centric viewpoint of machine learning, which typically requires more architecture engineering and expert knowledge on the underlying problem. \item We provide unambiguous evidence that state-of-the-art results for inverse problems with real-world data can be achieved by training a neural network based on mostly synthetic data.
+However, an important prerequisite for this is an accurate estimate of the forward model. \end{enumerate}